BUSINESS NEWS

 The Energy Bills Relief Scheme, which provides a 50% discount on energy bills for businesses, closed on 31 March and was replaced with the new Energy Bills Discount Scheme from 1 April 2023 until March 2024.

-The new scheme provides significantly reduced support.
+The new scheme provides significantly reduced support for most businesses.

 Useful resources: